makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

     * CONFER dataset contains only Greeks [8]
     * no database that would enable a large scale study on the effect of culture on expression recognition and communication of emotions and sentiment
-  * only annotated in terms of certain behaviour and affect dimensions, for
+  * only annotated in terms of certain behaviour and affect dimensions
     * SEMAINE database contains continuous annotations of valence and arousal,
     * CONFER2 dataset is annotated only in terms of conflict intensity etc
-    * no database annotated in terms of multiple behavioural cues: facial action units (FAUs), affect dimensions and social signals
+    * no database annotated in terms of multiple behavioural cues: facial action units (FAUs), affect dimensions, and social signals
-* we introduce the SEWA database (SEWA DB), in Section 3, which is an audio-visual, multilingual dataset of richly annotated facial, vocal, and verbal behaviour recordings made in-the wild.
-The SEWA DB extends and contrasts considerably the available audio-visual datasets for affect research by providing the following key features:
+* we introduce the SEWA database (SEWA DB), in Section 3, which is an
+  * audio-visual, multilingual dataset of richly annotated facial, vocal, and verbal behaviour recordings in-the-wild
   * audio-visual recordings of spontaneous behaviour of volunteers, captured in completely unconstrained, real-world, environments using standard web-cameras and microphones
-  * episodes of unconstrained interactions of subjects of different age, gender, and cultural backgrounds.
-In particular, 6 groups of volunteers with around 66 subjects per group (50% females, uniformly divided over 5 age groups, 20+, 30+, 40+, 50+, 60+) from six different cultural backgrounds, namely British, German, Hungarian, Greek, Serbian, and Chinese were recoded.
-This makes the SEWA DB the first publicly available benchmark dataset for affect analysis in the wild across age and cultures
+  * episodes of unconstrained interactions of subjects of different age, gender, and cultural backgrounds
+    * 6 groups of volunteers with around 66 subjects per group (50% females, uniformly over 5 age groups, 20+, 30+, 40+, 50+, 60+) from
+    * six cultural backgro: British, German, Hungarian, Greek, Serbian, Chinese
+    * the first publicly available benchmark dataset for affect analysis in the wild across age and cultures
-  * richly annotated in terms of FAUs, facial landmarks, vocal and verbal cues as well as continuously valued emotion dimensions such as valence, arousal, liking and social signals including agreement and mimicry.
-This
+  * richly annotated in terms of FAUs, facial landmarks, vocal and verbal cues
+    * continuously valued emotion dimensions such as valence, arousal, liking
+    * social signals including agreement and mimicry
-    * allow for the first time to (study)
+  * allow to study
     * different aspects of human affect simultaneously
-      * how observed behaviours are influenced in dyadic interactions, and
+    * how observed behaviours are influenced in dyadic interactions
     * exploit behaviour dynamics in affect modelling and analysis
-      * exploit inter-dependencies between age, gender, word and language usage, affect and behaviour, hence enabling robust and context-sensitive interpretation of speech and non-verbal behaviour
+    * exploit inter-dependencies between age, gender, word and language usage, affect and behaviour ie robust and context-sensitive interpret of speech and non-verbal behav
-* we provide exhaustive baseline experimental results FAUs detection and valence, arousal and liking/disliking estimation are provided in Section 4
+* exhaustive baseline experimental results (sec 4)
+  * FAUs detection and
+  * valence, arousal and liking/disliking estimation
+* from the Conclusions
+  * The SEWA DB contains the recordings of 204 experiment sessions, covering 408 subjects recruited from 6 different cultural backgrounds: British, German, Hungarian, Greek, Serbian, and Chinese
+  * 1525 minutes of audio-visual recordings of the subjects reaction to the 4 advertisement stimuli and 568 minutes of video-chat recordings of the subjects discussing the advertisement
+  * a wide range of annotations including: low-level audio descriptor (LLD) features, facial landmark locations, hand-gesture, head gesture, facial action units, audio transcript, continuously-valued valence, arousal and liking / disliking (toward the advertisement), template behaviours, agreement / disagreement episodes, and mimicry episodes

 # 2 SOTA in audio-visual emotion databases